 Changes in Registration

-Undergraduate students may obtain academic credit toward the B.S. degree by completing course work at other accredited institutions.
+Undergraduate students may obtain academic credit toward the B.S. degree by completing coursework at other accredited institutions.
 Normally, this credit is earned during the summer.
 To count as credit toward the degree, a course taken elsewhere must have an equivalent at Columbia and the student must achieve a grade of at least B. The institution must be an accredited four-year college.
-To transfer credit, a student must obtain prior approval from his or her adviser and the department before taking such courses.
+To transfer credit, a student must obtain prior approval from their CSA adviser and the department before taking such courses.
 A course description and syllabus should be furnished as a part of the approval process.
 Courses taken before the receipt of the high school diploma may not be credited toward the B.S. degree.
 A maximum of 6 credits may be credited toward the degree for college courses taken following the receipt of a high school diploma and initial enrollment.